rakirs2/Nand2Tetris/notes/ch_1.md

 ### HW
 - Go over any mistakes (don't think there were any I could spot)
-- Make sure you have the following truth tables/Venn Diagrams memorized
+- Make sure you have the following truth tables/Venn Diagrams memorize
   - Nand, And, Nor, Or, Xor
   - Try implementing them in HDL and the tester
 - [shell basics](https://github.com/rakirs2/General-Notes/blob/main/ShellBasics.md)
 - Install this [extension](https://marketplace.visualstudio.com/items?itemName=roblourens.vscode-nand2tetris-hdl) in vscode
 - Figure out what winget is and decided if you want to use it to install Microsoft.Powertoys (I use windows + space) a lot